pymedphys/pymedphys/lib/pymedphys/docs/tutes/index.rst

 task by the horns, design the overall tutorial flow/course, and find people who can build each component.

-Please reach out by sending me (@SimonBiggs) a private message on the Discourse group (https://pymedphys.discourse.group/u/simonbiggs/summary).
+If you would like to consider taking this on please reach out by sending me (@SimonBiggs) a private message on the Discourse group (https://pymedphys.discourse.group/u/simonbiggs/summary).